 Christmas Fern is recommended for the following landscape applications;

 - Mass Planting

 - Naturalizing And Woodland Gardens

 Planting & Growing

-Blackhawks Bluestem will grow to be about 4 feet tall at maturity, with a spread of 24 inches.
-It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Christmas Fern will grow to be about 18 inches tall at maturity, with a spread of 18 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 16 inches apart.
+Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.

 This plant does best in partial shade to shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is native to parts of North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
 It can be propagated by division.